Updated on February 3, 2023

 As technology develops, new use cases for tele-optometry will be discovered.

-DigitalOptometrics: How Telehealth Eye Exams Work
+How Remote Eye Exams Work

 A tele-optometry eye exam typically consists of three steps, including: